lucasmoschen/linear-programming/README.md

 This is based on the first chapter of [A Gentle Introduction to Optimization](https://www.amazon.com.br/Gentle-Introduction-Optimization-B-Guenin/dp/1107053447) and it's focused on modelling problems.
-Here we will also have constraints of the type $x_i$ is an integer.
+Here we will also have constraints of the type x is an integer.
 I could solve problems as sudoku with those tools.

 ## Pset 2